 - Pour the brine, ensuring everyhting is submerged under.

 - Use a fermentation weight to keep the tomatoes submerged.
-Seal the jar with a fermentation lid or cheesecloth to prevent any falling dust, dirt or insects.
+Cover the jar with a fermentation lid or cheesecloth to prevent any falling dust, dirt or insects.

-- Placing a glass bowl serves as weight, which keeps tomatoes submerged under the brine constantly.
-Once fermented, remove them, cover with a lid and transfer to fridge.
+- Tip: Placing a glass bowl serves as weight, which keeps tomatoes submerged under the brine constantly.
+Once fermented, remove it, cover the jar (not too tight) with a lid and transfer to fridge.

 Ferment